Stability and equivariant Gromov--Hausdorff convergence: Introduction

 In the 1980s, Fukaya introduced a pointed equivariant version of Gromov--Hausdorff convergence \cite{fukaya1986theory}.
 In 1994, Fukaya and Yamaguchi used the equivariant analogue of Gromov--Hausdorff convergence to establish that the isometry group of an Alexandrov space is a Lie group with respect to the compact-open topology \cite{fukaya1994isometry}.
 The proof shows that the equivariant version of Gromov--Hausdorff convergence is a powerful tool.
 In addition, the equivariant Gromov--Hausdorff topology has been applied to the framework of $\mathrm{RCD}^{*}(K,N)$ spaces.
 In particular, Guijarro and Santos-Rodriguez \cite{GR} and, independently, Sosa \cite{Sosa}, proved using equivariant Gromov--Hausdorff convergence that the isometry group of an $\mathrm{RCD}^{*}(K,N)$ space is a Lie group.
 These results for Alexandrov and $\mathrm{RCD}^*$ spaces are the departure points for further developments in the study of isometries of singular spaces, which has attracted some attention (see, for example, \cite{Corro.et.al,Garcia-Guijarro,GGSearle,Garcia2,Garcia3,GG2,harvey2016convergence,harvey2016equivariant,HarveySearle,nunez}).

-Our first main theorem is the following stability result with respect to the equivariant Gromov--Hausdorff convergence, generalizing the work of Harvey \cite{harvey2016equivariant}.
-Fix natural numbers $n,m$.
-Denote by $\mathcal{M}(n,K,D,m)$ to be the class consisting of the pairs $(X,G)$, where $X$ is a compact Alexandrov space of dimension $n$ with curvature bounded below by $K$ and diameter bounded above by $D$, and $G$ is an $m$-dimensional compact Lie group acting isometrically on $X$.
+Our first main theorem is the following stability result with respect to the equivariant Gromov--Hausdorff convergence, generalizing the work of Harvey (\cite{harvey2016equivariant}, Theorem 3.6).
+Fix a natural number $n$.
+Denote by $\mathcal{A}(n,K,D)$ to be the class of compact $n$-dimensional Alexandrov spaces with curvature bounded below by $K$ and diameter bounded above by $D$.